nazare-code/terraform-azure-fake-securityalarm/README.md

-# Atention: Proof-of-Concept Terraform on Azure!
+# Atention: Terraform on Azure PoC!

 This is a fake alarm system repo ;)